 Summerhill, for and Against: Outstanding Writers in Education, Sociology and Psychology Evaluate the Concepts of A.S.
 Neill

-The Divided Self: An Existential Study in Sanity and Madness by R. Laing
+The Divided Self: An Existential Study in Sanity and Madness by R. D. Laing

 The Third Wave by Alvin and Heidi Toffler

 Education and Ecstasy by George B. Leonard

 Modern Readers of this blog are asked to add to this list with your comments.